-At length she told him about her visions and the experiences of her death.
+At length she told him about her visions and the experience of her death.
 She said that she had seen the return of Quetzalcoatl, coming back on a floating house over the waters in the company of white men who wore beards.
 She begged her brother not to reject these men.

-It is not entirely clear whether the results were intended or not, but in any case instead of Quetzalcoatl came Hernán Cortés who was white and bearded, and who cleverly took advantage of the predictions of Papan.
-Thus her vision destroyed the empire of the Aztecs, and that perhaps was her intention in order to give life to a new world.
-Perhaps too that was what Quetzalcoatl also wanted, seeking a new balance between civilizations.
+It is not entirely clear whether the results were intended or not, but in any case instead of Quetzalcoatl came Hernan Cortes who was white and bearded, and who wisely accepted the predictions of Papan.
+Thus, her vision destroyed the empire of the Aztecs, and that perhaps was her intention in order to give life to a new world.
+Perhaps too that was what Quetzalcoatl also wanted, seeking a new equilibrium between the civilizations.